udexon/FreeSoftware2.0/README.md

 c.
 Login using anonymous public key cryptography

+d.
+Open collaboration by musicians around the world, old and young, professional and amateur, using one universal platform, Phos Mix.

 3. Integrate and modify audio functions from other open source audio projects such as Audacity and Mixxx.

+a.
+Open collaboration by programmers around the world, old and young, using one universal programming language, the reverse polish notation.

 4. Create UI similar to GeoShread.